ajitkumargupta01/Travel-Hub/README.md

 Choose city & hotel

-Add food items to cart and place orders
+Add food items to the cart and place orders

 Choose dine-in, takeaway, or seat delivery